Linezolid is an antibiotic which is given for serious infections. It will be prescribed by a specialist doctor.

 Further reading & references

-- Manufacturer's PIL, Zyvox® 600 mg Tablets; Pharmacia Limited, The electronic Medicines Compendium.
-Dated April 2013.
+- Manufacturer's PIL, Zyvox® 600 mg Film-coated Tablets; Pharmacia Limited, The electronic Medicines Compendium.
+Dated July 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.